sensu/sensu-docs/content/sensu-go/5.2/reference/backend.md

 | cert-file  |      |
 -------------|------
-description  | SSL/TLS certificate.
-This certificate secures communication with the Sensu Dashboard and API. type         | String default      | `""` example      | {{< highlight shell >}}# Command line example
+description  | Path to the primary backend certificate file.
+This certificate secures communications between Sensu Dashboard and end user web browsers, as well as communication between sensuctl and the Sensu API. type         | String default      | `""` example      | {{< highlight shell >}}# Command line example